OxfordIonTrapGroup/ndscan/README.md

 See the [documentation](https://oxfordiontrapgroup.github.io/ndscan) for more information.

-**`ndscan` is pre-alpha software.
-While the system has been carefully architected and the library is in active use within the [Ion Trap Quantum Computing Group](https://www.physics.ox.ac.uk/research/ion-trap-quantum-computing-group), the current implementation is very much a minimum viable product in spirit and mostly lacks documentation and tests.**
+**`ndscan` is beta-grade software.
+While the system has been carefully architected and the library is in active use within the [Ion Trap Quantum Computing Group](https://www.physics.ox.ac.uk/research/ion-trap-quantum-computing-group), large parts of the implementation are still best considered a minimum viable product.** If you cannot work out how a particular use case would be addressed using the library, please do get in touch: Many common lab scenarios will already be accommodated by the current design, but perhaps the necessary interfaces were not publicly exposed to keep the library easy to learn and flexible in terms of implementation during initial development.
+Other tasks might require extensions to the library, but detailed design ideas for them might already exist.

 Quickstart guide